- Academic Offering

 All entering students should have: a) completed a one-term course in Probability and Statistics; b) completed a one-term course in Calculus with Analytical Geometry; c) demonstrated proficiency to work with computer application programs such as electronic spreadsheets, presentation programs, and word processing.

 Students with deficiencies in these prerequisites are required to take courses in these areas and earn a grade of C or better.
-These requirements must be fulfilled as early as possible in the student's program.
-Courses taken to remedy deficiencies cannot be used to fulfill course requirements for the Master's degree.- Degree Offered
+These requirements must be fulfilled as early as possible in the student’s program.
+Courses taken to remedy deficiencies cannot be used to fulfill course requirements for the Master’s degree.

 Students enrolled in the Graduate Program in Manufacturing Competitiveness may pursue their Master‟s degree according to two alternatives.
 The first one leads to the Master of Science (MSMfg.Comp.) degree.
 Through this alternative students are required to complete a thesis.
 The second alternative leads to the Master (MMfg.Comp.) degree.
 In this alternative students must prepare a design project.

-The structure and sequence of the curriculum include blocks of courses classified as Core, Area of Specialization, Elective and Thesis/Design Project.
-Core Courses
+The structure and sequence of the curriculum include blocks of courses classified as Core, Area of Specialization, Elective and Thesis/Design Project for a total of 39 credit-hours.

 This block of courses provides the fundamental knowledge in current and new manufacturing technologies, decision making tools, as well as a thorough knowledge in all the aspects regarding the operation and management of high-tech manufacturing industries.
-The core courses total 15 credit-hours, distributed among 5 courses, 3 credit-hours each.
-As part of the core courses, all students must take the Business Writing and Presentation Skills Seminar.
-This is a 0 credit-hours seminar whose major purpose is to develop student‟s skills in preparing technical reports and making presentations using modern technology.
+The core courses total 18 credit-hours, distributed among 6 courses, 3 credit-hours each.
+As part of the core courses, all students must take the Professional Writing and Presentation Seminar.

 Students may select from two areas of specialization: Pharmaceutical Products or Quality Management.
 Through these courses, students may gain fundamental knowledge in current and innovative manufacturing technologies, all pertinent regulatory aspects, as well as the profile and managerial insights of the industry in their field of area of specialization.